AnanyaRahaman/LLMs_SQL_Understading/README.md

 The main objective of this repository is to provide a comprehensive suite of SQL tasks that help in evaluating the proficiency of LLMs in understanding and manipulating SQL at an advanced level.
 These tasks are designed to push the boundaries of what artificial intelligence can achieve in the realm of database querying and management.

-## Contributing

-Contributors are welcome to suggest improvements, add new tasks, or enhance the evaluation methods for existing tasks.
-Please fork this repository and submit pull requests with your proposals.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.